 What is Freemasonry?
-Freemasonry is a fraternity of men dedicated to building the moral character of its members and the preservation of personal freedom.
+Freemasonry is a brotherhood focused on developing the moral character of its members and upholding personal freedom.

 Is Masonry a religion?
-No. Every applicant must express a belief in a Supreme Being to whom all men are accountable but no particular religious affiliation is required.
+No, every applicant is required to express a belief in a Supreme Being to whom all individuals are accountable, though no specific religious affiliation is necessary.

 When did Masonry start?
 Informally Masonry started many centuries ago, but formally it began in 1717 in London England.